ff0000-ad-tech/ad-canvas/README.md

 ### It's a lightweight package!

--   Using every nook and cranny the CanvasDrawer suite has to offer only adds an additional 40k to your file size.
+-   Using every nook and cranny the `CanvasDrawer` suite has to offer only adds an additional **_40k_** to your file size.
--   Compare that to other packages which are 150k or higher, and you have a fast-loading platform with powerful features giving you the best possible tools for quick development and stunning animations.
+-   Compare that to other packages which are **_150k or higher_**, and you have a fast-loading platform with powerful features giving you the best possible tools for quick development and stunning animations.

 ### The grunt-work has been done for you